wp-plugins/robo-gallery/readme.txt

 Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

+= How to change spacing between thumbnails? =

+In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

 = How to make shadow for the gallery thumbnails? =

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow